 The USA generates around 30% of the world's nuclear power.
 Much of its uranium comes from Canada, but Australia is a major source.
 Europe depends heavily on nuclear power and EU countries are also major customers.
 Japan, South Korea and now China are important customers due to their increasing dependence on nuclear energy.

-Customer countries' contracted imports of Australian uranium oxide concentrate may be summarised as follows, (but see also the reactor table):
+Customer countries' contracted imports of Australian uranium oxide concentrate may be summarised as follows, though detailed information has not been readily available in recent years: (see also the reactor table):

 Australia is a preferred uranium supplier to world, especially East Asian, markets where demand is growing most rapidly.
 In 2006 a bilateral agreement was concluded with China, enabling exports there, and in 2007 a similar agreement was signed with Russia, which came into force in 2010.
 An agreement with the United Arab Emirates (UAE) came into force in 2014, making the total 22 (covering 47 countries) and another with India is being negotiated.
 Australia could readily increase its share of the world market because of its low cost resources and its political and economic stability.